What it's really like steering the world's biggest ships

 Once ships are transiting the canal, they generally cannot overtake one another, although in some spots the canal is wider, and vessels are permitted to overtake.

-Pilots will communicate with one another via radio communication to discuss these manoeuvres.
+Pilots will communicate with one another via radio communication to discuss these maneuvers.

 "The pilot says to the other vessel: 'Okay, I'm going to overtake you, you give me some room, you go on one side or you want to increase the speed, decrease the speed,'" explains Gupta.